LostInCompilation/PrettyOTA/README.md

 ```

 With the code above you can reach PrettyOTA under `http://YOUR_IP/myCustomUpdateURL`.

+### Save logged in clients to NVS
+PrettyOTA automatically saves logged in clients (sessionIDs) to the NVS partition and loads them during initialization.
+This enables clients to stay logged in after a reboot or firmware update of the ESP32.

+For this to work you must have a NVS partition (for example inside the partitions.csv file for PlatformIO).
+Without a NVS partition saving will not work and you have to log in again after a reboot or firmware update of the ESP32.

 ### How can I set the version number of my firmware?
 In PlatformIO simply create a text file called `version.txt` in your projects root folder.
 The content of the textfile must be one line containing the firmware version: